onja-org/w2_css_accessibility/02-color-contrast/instructions.md

 - [ ] All text is easily readable
 - [ ] DevTools shows no contrast warnings
 - [ ] Error message uses more than just color (try icon or border)
+- [ ] Check your solution against `solution.css` to see if there's anything else you could add

 ## Bonus Challenge
 Can you maintain the site's visual style while fixing accessibility?
 Good design and accessibility can coexist!